najtompkins/automated_card_game/README.md

 # Automated Card Game

 Building the card game 'War' in Python.
-Practice in Python development.
+Practice in Python (and VBA) development.

 ## The Purpose